section-engineering-education/engineering-education/content/articles/stateful-vs-stateless-architectures/index.md

 ### The Disadvantages of Stateful Architecture
 1. It does not quickly recover from partial failures.
 When a server fails, it cannot restart or pass a user request to another server because it needs to hold the session state along with the details.
-2.  requires an intricate server design as much of complex functions are handled on the server-side.
+2. It requires an intricate server design as much of complex functions are handled on the server-side.

 3. Too much dependency between server and client that when one side fails, all connections are lost, and the running process has to start over.

 ### Conclusion

 In the current era, most developers develop their systems using a stateless design.
-The server-focused stateful approach, in which clients were passive interfaces reliant on servers to perform most of the computing tasks,has lost popularity due to its inability to easily scale and thus gave rise to asubsequent adoption of the stateless architecture.
+The server-focused stateful approach, in which clients were passive interfaces reliant on servers to perform most of the computing tasks,has lost popularity.
+This is due to its inability to easily scale giving rise to a subsequent adoption of the stateless architecture.

 Additionally, advances in technology, combined with the introduction of powerful client computers, promoted a shift to a stateless preferred environment.
 This allowed developers to spend their time and effort on product development rather than solving technical issues, like server software implementation, common in the stateful-based systems.